- Mr Plane Guy

 How Often Are British Airways Flights Delayed?

-In 2023, British Airways had an On-Time Performance (OTP) of around 73%, meaning roughly three out of four flights left on time.
+Back in 2023, British Airways had an On-Time Performance (OTP) of around 73%, meaning roughly three out of four flights left on time.
 The remaining flights were delayed by an average of 21 minutes, a common occurrence in today’s busy airspace.
 For a premium airline, this isn't ideal, but it's still better than several low-cost carriers operating in Europe.
-Such as Wizz Air and EasyJet.
+Such as Wizz Air and easyJet.

 British Airways Flight Delay Compensation: What Are Your Rights?